-- 1. How are enterprises engaged in the manufacture or production of goods classified into micro, small and medium enterprises? - 2.
-How are enterprises engaged in providing or rendering services classified into micro, small and medium enterprises? - 3.
+1. How are enterprises engaged in the manufacture or production of goods classified into micro, small and medium enterprises?

+- 2. How are enterprises engaged in providing or rendering services classified into micro, small and medium enterprises? - 3.
 Write a note on constitution and composition of the Micro and Small Enterprises Facilitation Council.

-- 1. Describe the measures provided in the MSME Act for promotion, development and enhancement of competitiveness of MSME. - 2.
-Write notes on: (i) Memorandum of Micro, Small and Medium enterprises and (ii) Reservation Policy for MSME.
+- 1. Describe the measures provided in the MSMED Act for promotion, development and enhancement of competitiveness of MSME. - 2.
+Discuss the Memorandum of Micro, Small and Medium enterprises according to the MSMED Act. - 3.
+Examine the Micro, Small and Medium Enterprises Development Act.

 - Kuchhal, M.C. and Vivek Kuchhal.
 2013.
 Business Law, sixth edition.
 Delhi: Vikas Publishing House. - Kuchhal, M.C. and Vivek Kuchhal.
 2012.
 Mercantile Law, eighth edition.
 Delhi: Vikas Publishing House. - Kuchhal, M.C. and Deepa Prakash.
 2010.
 Business Legislations for Management, second edition.
 Delhi: Vikas Publishing House. - Dransfield, Robert.
 2003.
 Business Law Made Easy.
 Oxford: Nelson Thornes (Part of Oxford University Press). - Pillai, R. S.N. and V. Bhagavathy.
 2009.
 Business Law.
 New Delhi: Sultan Chand Co & Ltd. - Kapoor, N.D.
 2008.
 Elements of Mercantile Law.
-New Delhi: Sultan Chand Co & Ltd. - Bansal, C.C.
+New Delhi: Sultan Chand Co & Ltd.\ - Bansal, C.C.
 2007.
 Business and Corporate Law.
 New Delhi: Excel Books.

-UNIT 13 SALIENT FEATURES OF THE MSME ACT
+UNIT 13 SALIENT FEATURES OF THE MSMED ACT

+- 13.0 Introduction

 - 13.1 Objectives

+- 13.2 Salient Features

-- 13.2 Reservation Policy, Credit Policy, Government Policy towards Taxation and Incentives
+- 13.3 Reservation Policy, Credit Policy, Government Policy Towards Taxation and Incentives

-- 13.2.1 Reservation Policy
+- 13.3.1 Reservation Policy

-- 13.2.2 Credit Policy
+- 13.3.2 Credit Policy

-- 13.2.3 Taxation
+- 13.3.3 Taxation

-- 13.2.4 Government Incentives
+- 13.3.4 Government Incentives

-- 13.3 Answers to Check Your Progress Questions
+- 13.4 Answers to Check Your Progress Questions

-- 13.4 Summary
+- 13.5 Summary

-- 13.5 Key Words
+- 13.6 Key Words

-- 13.6 Self-Assessment Questions and Exercises
+- 13.7 Self Assessment Questions and Exercises

-- 13.7 Further Readings

 In the previous unit, you were introduced to the Micro, Small and Medium Enterprises Development Act, 2006.
-In it, you learnt how the government classifies micro, small and medium enterprises.
-In this unit, the discussion on the MSME Act will continue.
-The unit will discuss reservation policy, credit policy, as well as government policy towards taxation and incentives.
+In this unit, we will continue the discussion on the Act.
+As you learnt, the MSMED Act was enacted to address different issues affecting MSMEs inter-alia the coverage and investment ceiling of the sector.
+The MSMED Act seeks to facilitate the development of these enterprises as also enhance their competitiveness.
+The unit will examine the credit and reservation policy according to the act, as well as government policy towards taxation and incentives.

-- Describe the government reservation, credit and taxation policies relating to MSME - List the government's incentives for the promotion of the MSME sector
+- Discuss the salient features of the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 - Describe the reservation, credit and taxation policies relating to MSME of the government - List the government's incentives for the promotion of the MSME sector